Arabic Studies (Minor)

-Social media and nightly news are filled with events touching on the Middle East and Islamic nations.
+Social media and nightly news are filled with events touching the Middle East and Islamic nations.
 But how many people understand the deep issues at hand?
-You can.
-With a minor in Arabic studies, you'll have a cross-cultural understanding of Islamic civilization which will provide you opportunities in the global workforce.
+You can as you explore the cross-cultural dynamics of Islamic civilization in this program.

 Program Description

-The minor program in Arabic studies provides students with instruction in Modern Standard Arabic as well as Arab culture and literature.
-Students completing the prescribed coursework are expected to be able to communicate effectively in Arabic and interact with native speakers of the language as well as reading authentic material in Arabic and writing paragraphs in Modern Standard Arabic.
+The minor program in Arabic studies provides students with instruction in Modern Standard Arabic as well as Arabic, Middle Eastern and Islamic literature, culture and civilization.
+Students completing the prescribed coursework are expected to be able to communicate effectively in Arabic, interact with native speakers, read authentic material in Arabic and write in Modern Standard Arabic.

-Literature courses expand students' knowledge in Arabic, the Middle East and Islamic culture and civilization.
-Students of all academic disciplines doing research or seeking employment in areas related to the Middle East or other parts of the Arab world will find the minor in Arabic highly beneficial.
+Students of all academic disciplines doing research or seeking employment in areas related to the Middle East or other parts of the Arab world can find this minor program highly beneficial.
+Participants of this program are encouraged to participate in a study abroad program to gain an immersive educational experience.

 Program Requirements